scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/comparative_statistics/mann_whitney_u.rst

     MannwhitneyuResult(statistic=4545.0, pvalue=0.013495436635233329)

-The *p-value* here is lower than in the previous test, indicating that the it is likely that the German titles are shorter than the Hungarian ones.
+The *p-value* here is lower than in the previous test.
+This indicates that the it is likely that the German titles are shorter than the Hungarian ones.

 We would now need to apply the pair-wise test to all combinations of two languages.
 For example to see a pair with very significant differences run the following: